Blood Honey is a brooding thriller set on a beautiful island with a dark family secret.

 David Lickley, Science North's Director of Large Format Films and Rob Gagne, Science North Senior Producer, have been recognized with the Director's Guild of Canada – Ontario Director of the Year award for their work on Wildfires!
 A Firefighting Adventure in 4D.
 James Lahti, who served as editor on the Science North Wildfires! production, was also awarded a 2012 Music in Film and Motion Award for Film Editor of the Year.

-This Science North project offered Amin Bhatia and his crew to work using remote recording with the Slovak National Symphony Orchestra.
+This Science North project offered Amin Bhatia and his crew to work using remote recording with the Bratislava Symphony Orchestra.

 Producer/Director: David Lickley